JuanGascaCalderon/Deep_Vision/README.md

-# Proyectos de Redes Neuronales Convolucionales 🧠
+# Convolutional Neural Networks Projects 🧠

-Este repositorio contiene información sobre tres proyectos de redes neuronales convolucionales que abordan diferentes problemas de detección: emociones, tumores y COVID-19 (utilizando transfer learning).😁
+This repository contains information about three convolutional neural network projects addressing different detection problems: emotions, tumors, and COVID-19 (using transfer learning). 😁

-## Proyecto 1: Detección de Emociones 😫😓😑😭😛😡🥶
+## Project 1: Emotion Detection 😫😓😑😭😛😡🥶

-### Descripción▶️
+### Description▶️
-Este proyecto se centra en la detección de emociones en imágenes faciales utilizando redes neuronales convolucionales.
-La red fue entrenada en un conjunto de datos diverso de expresiones faciales adquirido por kaggle: https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset/  y puede clasificar imágenes en diferentes categorías de emociones, como 'surprise', 'fear', 'angry', 'neutral', 'sad', 'disgust', 'happy'. 🧠
+This project focuses on detecting emotions in facial images using convolutional neural networks.
+The network was trained on a diverse dataset of facial expressions acquired from [Kaggle](https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset/).
+It can classify images into different emotion categories such as 'surprise', 'fear', 'angry', 'neutral', 'sad', 'disgust', 'happy'. 🧠

-## Proyecto 2: Detección de Tumores  🧠
+## Project 2: Tumor Detection 🧠

-### Descripción▶️
+### Description▶️
-Este proyecto se enfoca en la detección de tumores en imágenes médicas utilizando redes neuronales convolucionales.
-El modelo fue entrenado en un conjunto de datos de imágenes de escáneres médicos y puede identificar la presencia de tumores en imágenes de rayos X o resonancias magnéticas, el dataset fue adquirido por la plataforma kaggle: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset/
+This project focuses on tumor detection in medical images using convolutional neural networks.
+The model was trained on a dataset of medical scanner images and can identify the presence of tumors in X-ray or magnetic resonance images.
+The dataset was acquired from the [Kaggle platform](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset/).

-## Proyecto 3: Detección de COVID-19 con Transfer Learning🧠
+## Project 3: COVID-19 Detection with Transfer Learning🧠

-### Descripción▶️
+### Description▶️
-Este proyecto utiliza transfer learning para detectar casos de COVID-19 en radiografías de tórax.
-Se aprovecha de un modelo preentrenado en un gran conjunto de datos médicos y se ajusta específicamente para la detección de COVID-19.
-Esto permite una detección precisa incluso con un conjunto de datos limitado.
-El conjunto de datos limitado se obtuvo de kaggle: https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset/ 🌐
+This project utilizes transfer learning to detect COVID-19 cases in chest X-rays.
+It leverages a pre-trained model on a large medical dataset and fine-tunes it specifically for COVID-19 detection.
+This allows for accurate detection even with a limited dataset.
+The limited dataset was obtained from Kaggle: https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset/ 🌐